 About home hydration

-Home Hydration lets patients sleep in their own beds, eat home cooked meals and spend more time with friends and family.
-In addition to improving the quality of life for patients, the Home Hydration Program also also frees up much needed bed space in the hospital.
-Since its inception the program has saved payers over $1.25 million and spared patients more than 750 nights in the hospital.
+Home hydration lets patients sleep in their own beds, eat home-cooked meals, and spend more time with friends and family.
+In addition to improving the quality of life for patients, the program also also frees up much needed bed space in the hospital.
+Since its inception the program has saved payers more than $1.25 million and spared patients more than 750 nights in the hospital.

 How it works

-The Home Hydration program allows patients to receive the hydration they need outside the hospital with a small and easy-to-use hydration kit that goes any where they can.
+The program allows patients to receive the hydration they need outside the hospital with a small and easy-to-use hydration kit that goes anywhere they can.